 Knowing how to get startup funding means understanding that the fundraising process changes at every stage.
-What works for a pre-seed raise will not work for a Series A. The investors are different, the expectations are different, and the materials you need are different.
+What works for a pre-seed raise won't work for a Series A because the investors, expectations, and required materials all change.

 This guide maps the entire funding journey from the first dollar to growth-stage capital, with clear guidance on what each stage requires and how to prepare.